federicomor/frenet-trihedron/README.md

 # frenet-trihedron
-Visual representation of the Frenet Trihedron for a parametric space curve.

-[ Rappresentazione grafica del Triedro di Frenet per curve parametriche nello spazio. ]
+Visual representation of the Frenet Trihedron for a parametric space curve (it: Rappresentazione grafica del Triedro di Frenet per curve parametriche nello spazio).
 The beautiful thing that on wikipedia is known as [Frenet and Serret formulas](https://en.wikipedia.org/wiki/Frenet%E2%80%93Serret_formulas).

 ## Usage
 In the file frenet.jl set these things: